SneaksAndData/anti-clustering/README.md

 ## Contributions
 If you have any suggestions or have found a bug, feel free to open issues.
 If you have implemented a new algorithm or know how to tweak the existing ones; PRs are very appreciated.
-All code submitted to the repository is subject to pyLint and testing.

 ## License
-This library is licensed under the Apache 2.0 license with ECCO Sneaks & Data being the copyright holder.
+This library is licensed under the Apache 2.0 license.